y-nk/encre/CONTRIBUTE.md

 ## About architecture

-The main strategy is to relay heavily on express routing system.
+The main strategy is to relay heavily on expressjs's routing system.

 The development server is configured via a router available in `src/router`.
 Later on, the build uses the same router detached from express with mock request/response objects in order to generate html files.
 By using the same pipe, we're sure paths and output are matching.